-Eating undercooked meat from infected animals is the main cause of tapeworm infection in humans.
+Eating undercooked meat from infected animals is the main cause of tapeworm infection in people.
 Although tapeworms in humans usually cause few symptoms and are easily treated, they can sometimes cause serious, life-threatening problems.
-That's why it's important to recognize the signs and symptoms of tapeworms and know how to protect yourself and your family.
+That's why it's important to recognize the symptoms and know how to protect yourself and your family.

 It is also possible to contract pork tapeworms from foods prepared by an infected person.
 Because tapeworm eggs are passed with bowel movements, a person who doesn't wash hands well after wiping and then prepares food can contaminate the food.

-However, often having tapeworms does not cause symptoms.
+However, often tapeworms don't cause symptoms.
 The only sign of tapeworm infection may be segments of the worms, possibly moving, in a bowel movement.

 Treatment for Tapeworms

-If you suspect you have tapeworms, you should see your doctor.
-Because there are different types of worms and tapeworms that can infect people, diagnosing a tapeworm infection may require a stool sample to identify the type of worm.
+If you suspect you have tapeworms, see your doctor.
+Diagnosing a tapeworm infection may require a stool sample to identify the type of worm.

 If worms are not detected in the stool, your doctor may order a blood test to check for antibodies produced to fight tapeworm infection.
-For serious cases, your doctor may use imaging tests such as computed tomography (CT) or magnetic resonance imaging (MRI) to check for damage outside the digestive tract.
+For serious cases, your doctor may use imaging tests such as computed tomography (CT) or magnetic resonance imaging (MRI) to check for tapeworm lesions or secondary swelling outside of the digestive tract.

 The type and length of treatment may depend on the type of tapeworm you have.
 Tapeworms are usually treated with a medicine taken by mouth.
 The most commonly used medicine for tapeworms is praziquantel (Biltricide).

-These medications kill the tapeworms.
-The dead tapeworms then dissolve or pass from your body with bowel movements.
+These medications paralyze the tapeworms, which let go of the intestine, dissolve, and pass from your body with bowel movements.
 If worms are large, you may have cramping when they pass.
 Your doctor will recheck stool samples at one and three months after you finish treatment.
 When tapeworms are confined to the intestines, appropriate treatment gets rid of them in more than 95% of people.

 More serious complications of tapeworm infection are also treated with medications.